-During the year, the Board was comprised of two Executives and five Non-Executive Directors, providing a balance of skills and experience appropriate for the requirements of the business.
+The Board is comprised of two Executives and six Non-Executive Directors, providing a balance of skills and experience appropriate for the requirements of the business.
 All Non-Executive Directors are considered to be independent in character and judgement and free of any relationship or circumstance which are likely to affect, or could appear to affect, their judgement.